DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Dialogue And Grounding

 \section{Dialogue And Grounding}

 The goal of \modelName is to connect the user with the environment through conversation.
 In this section, we describe how our dialogue system understands user language~(Sec.~\ref{sec:nlu}), maps and localizes semantic landmarks~(Sec.~\ref{sec:clip}), provides information about the environment~(Sec.~\ref{sec:img_caption_vqa}), and adjusts the navigation preference of the user~(Sec.~\ref{sec:nav_speed}).
 Our grounding system is visualized in the red parts of Fig.~\ref{fig:system}(a).
+The inputs to the subsystem are the transcribed texts from SR and the outputs are synthetic speech from TTS.